esphome/esphome-docs/components/display/nextion.rst

 Uploading A TFT File
 --------------------
 This will download the file from the tft_url and will transfer it over the UART to the Nextion.
-Once completed both the MCU and Nextion will reboot.
-During this process esphome will be unresponsive and no logging will take place.
+Once completed both the ESP and Nextion will reboot.
+During the upload process esphome will be unresponsive and no logging will take place.
 This uses the same protocol as the Nextion editor and only updates the changes of the TFT file.
 If HTTPS/SSL is enabled it will be about 1kB/sec.

 .. warning::

-    If :ref:`uart-hardware_uarts` are not available than inconsistant results WILL occur.
-Lowering the baud to 9600 baud my help.
+    If :ref:`uart-hardware_uarts` are not available then inconsistent results WILL occur.
+Lowering the speed to 9600 baud may help.

 To host the TFT file you can use Home Assistant itself or any other web server.
-HTTPS while always recommened on any network will greatly reduce the upload speed.
+HTTPS, while always recommended on any network, will greatly reduce the upload speed.

 Home Assistant
 **************
-To host the TFT file from Home Assistant create a www directory if it doesnt exit in your config directory.
+To host the TFT file from Home Assistant, create a www directory if it doesn't exist in your config directory.
 You can create a subdirectory for those files as well.

 For example if the file is located